Solving Strong-Substitutes Product-Mix Auctions: Preliminaries

-In this paper, we assume that bidders have \emph{strong substitutes} valuations.
+In this paper, bidders have \emph{strong-substitutes} valuations.
 We review some basic properties of strong-substitutes (SS) valuations.
-A SS valuation divides price space into regions corresponding to bundles: any bundle $\xb$ has a price region where $\xb$ is demanded, possibly along with other bundles (see Figure~\ref{fig:ex1}).
+A SS valuation $u$ divides price space into regions corresponding to bundles: any bundle $\xb$ has a region of prices in which $\xb$ is demanded, possibly along with other bundles (see Figure~\ref{fig:ex1}).
 It is known \citep[Theorem 11.16]{murota-book} that each such region is a convex lattice.
-When a demand region for some bundle $\xb$ has full dimensionality, in its interior $\xb$ is the only bundle demanded; we call this interior a \emph{unique demand region} (UDR).
+When a region for some bundle $\xb$ has full dimensionality, then $\xb$ is uniquely demanded at any prices in the region's interior; we call this interior a \emph{unique demand region} (UDR).
+Moreover, the \textit{Locus of Indifference Prices (LIP)} $\mathcal{L}_u$ comprising the set of prices at which demand is not unique consists of the union of $(n-1)$-dimensional linear pieces, or \textit{facets}, that separate the UDRs.
+In Figure~\ref{fig:ex1}, the LIPs associated with the demand correspondences of Alice and Bob in Examples~\ref{example:Alice} and \ref{example:Bob} are illustrated with dashed lines.
+We refer to Appendix~\ref{sec:missing-proofs} for further details on the LIP, including how every facet of the LIP can be endowed with a weight to capture the change in demand between any two price vectors.